systronics/ai360trading/contact.md

   -If you want to be a successful trader<br>
   -If you want to secure your family future<br>

-<p>Desclaimer- Googlepass is a Stock market Learning Platform.
+<p><b>Desclaimer-</b> Googlepass is a Stock market Learning Platform.
 We are not Sebi regestered.
-Do your own research before make any decision.</p><br>
+Do your own research before make any decision.</p>

-<div class="sharethis-inline-follow-buttons"></div>